ptarjan/webnumbr/numbrPlugins/README.txt

 This directory contains all the plugins for working with numbrs.
-If you write one send me an email, and I'm happy to code review it and put it in the default distribution if it is useful to many people.
+If you wish to write one, first do it as a "remote" plugin.
+If it is in PHP you can contact me, and I'm happy to code review it and put it in the default distribution if it is useful to many people.

 Filenames :
     code.php    The PHP code to run (only PHP supported for now)